superli3/codenavi/README.md

 The VM instance in particular used was a g4dn.xlarge instance with a T4 GPU.
 An additional storage space of 1TB was also provisioned for the VM instance.

+## Commands after provisioning the VM to train model.

 ```

 # command to connect to the vm